secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 1. The install-sgx.sh script will download and install all relevant SGX files and drivers.
 2. The install-docker.sh script will download and install Docker & Docker Compose.
 3. The install-enigma-node.sh script will download and install relevant enigma node software.
 4. The Install-fixes.sh script will download relevant fixes for different devices.
-Report issues [here](https://forum.enigma.co/c/enigma-nodes)
 5. The cli.sh script merely launches the CLI.
 6. The upgrade.sh script will update the ubuntu operating system packages.
 7. While running the script, respond "y" or "yes" to all prompts.